WildBuckwheat/Deere-8x00-WAS/README.md

 # Knuckle Plate
 The knuckle plate mounts under the fender bracket using the existing M12x35 fender bracket bolts.
 The plate features a clearance hole for the kingpin grease nipple and several holes for mounting the sensor tie rod.
-The design intent was to use the 3rd hole from the center of the tractor, but there are other holes in case you need them.
+One of the middle holes should work, but there are other holes in case you need them.

 I had my plates plasma cut by a local fab shop from 1/4" steel plate.
 You can use the .dxf file to have your own plates plasma cut or laser cut.
 Alternatively, you can print the .pdf files at a 1:1 scale and use them as a paper template to fabricate a plate with hand tools.
 The template will not fit on one sheet of letter size paper.
 Double check the dimensions once printed to ensure that the printing is at 1:1 scale.